anthony-arnold/choose/README.md

 Under Windows, copy the `choose.exe` file to somewhere like `C:\Program Files\anthony-arnold\bin\choose.exe` and add the directory to the `PATH` environment variable.
-This will make `choose` available form the command line.
+This will make `choose` available from the command line.

 ## Contributions